Step by Step Guide for Starting Up a IV or Medicinal Intravenous Administering Business

 9. What factors affect an IV hydration business' startup costs in Florida?

-- how much uniforms cost to buy and customize.
+• how much do uniforms cost to buy and customize?

-If you have any questions, we can help answer some of them through a paid for consultation for up to one hour.
-The answers are very situation specific.
+If you have any questions, we can help answer some of them through a paid consultation for up to one hour.
+The answers are very situation-specific.
 The cost of consulting with us is $475, and it can be scheduled through this page on Calendly.
-If you are not ready to retain an attorney and just wish to get some legal input, you may consider making a 1 hour appointment to discuss the specifics of your situation, for a prepaid legal fee of $475 legal, click here
+If you are not ready to retain an attorney and just wish to get some legal input, you may consider making a 1-hour appointment to discuss the specifics of your situation, for a prepaid legal fee of $475, click here

-Going forward you may want to consider us for are the following:
+Going forward you may want to consider us for the following:

 Checklist of Legal AGREEMENTS We Can Assist your Healthcare Business With: